siam1251/cmds/backend_system.md

 * Rest uses HTTP while RPC uses TCP or UDP
 * RPC relies on contractual negotiations; in other words, the client-server relationship directly influences how communication occurs.
 While contracts aren’t absent with REST, the arrangement is notably different.
 REST contracts are linked to hostnames, paths, HTTP methods, headers, request bodies, response bodies, and more.
 Additionally, RESTful interactions are defined via standardized terms.
 * RPC only supports GET and POST requests while Rest uses CRUD (GET, POST, PUT, DELETE)
+* RPC systems tend to be more lightweight and performant.
+RESTful APIs can be built on top of Stubby, but Stubby does not use REST underneath.

 RPC.